gromas/polysat/README.md

            This is of current realisation problem not algorithmical.
            If you get an SAT result without fully filled mask then needed do try to build full vector for all n-vars.
            If vector exists then solution is a SATisfable.
 When not then CLD.
-           Vector builder is a fully polinomial based on general alghoritm.
+           Vector builder is a fully polinomial based on general alghoritm will be available soon.
            Now I works for solution of this problem.
 Thank you for your patience.